John Barrowman: Early life

 John Scot Barrowman was born in Mount Vernon, Glasgow, on 11 March 1967, the youngest of three children.
 His older sister, Carole, later became a university professor.
 He lived in Glasgow for the first eight years of his life.
 His mother was a singer who also worked in a record shop, while his father was employed by the Caterpillar heavy machinery company in nearby Uddingston.
 In 1975, his father's company relocated the family to the United States, where his father managed the Caterpillar tractor factory in Aurora, Illinois.
-The family settled in Joliet, Illinois, where Barrowman attended Joliet West High School in the heart of a "quintessentially middle-class conservative town".
+The family settled in Joliet, Illinois, where Barrowman attended Joliet West High School in the heart of a "typical middle-class conservative town".
 His high school music and English teachers changed the future course of his life, with his music tutor instilling in him a love for performing, and his English teacher encouraging him to rise to his true artistic potential.
 His English teacher moved him into a programme for gifted children and coached him for the school's speech team.
 With the support of his teacher, he competed with other schools in statewide speech competitions, where he sharpened his skills reading scenes from plays.

 After his classmates mocked his native Scottish accent, Barrowman learned to speak with a General American accent, one he says has alternatively been described as a kind of mid-Atlantic accent.
 As a freshman, he won parts in several musical productions; from 1983 to 1986, he performed in such musical productions as Oliver!, Camelot, Hello, Dolly!, Li'l Abner, and Anything Goes.
 Among his classmates in high school, who also participated in theater with him, were Anthony Rapp and Andy Dick.
 Rapp is reportedly a close friend of Barrowman.
 Barrowman has acknowledged that, without the support he received in high school, he would most likely "not now be appearing in royal command performances in the West End in front of the Royal family or having Stephen Sondheim ask [him] to play opposite Carol Burnett".
 Barrowman spent his senior year shovelling coal for an Illinois power company.
 His father had arranged the job (and similar jobs for his brother and sister) to give him the experience of manual labour.
 His father told him, "If you want to do manual labour for the rest of your life, you'll know that when you do it; it's a choice.
 But if you don't like it, you'll understand the importance of educating yourself and–if you decide what you want to do–being good at your craft or your skill."
 Barrowman worked for the power company for the entire summer, but did not like the job.
 Eventually, he convinced the company to move him to work in the storeroom.